Blountsville, Alabama: Geography

 Blountsville is located in northern Blount County, in the Blountsville Valley at the intersection of County Highway 26 and U.S. Highway 231.
 Route 231 leads south 6 mi to Cleveland and 14 mi to Oneonta, the county seat, and north 50 mi to Huntsville.
 Alabama Highway 79 runs through the southern corner of Blountsville, leading northeast to Guntersville and southwest to Birmingham.

 According to the U.S. Census Bureau, Blountsville has a total area of 14.2 km2, of which 14.0 km2 is land and 0.2 km2, or 1.27%, is water.

+Government and public safety

+Blountsville utilizes a Mayor/Council form of government.
+The current Mayor of the Town is Mike Glass.
+Blountsville has a full time police force led by Police Chief Phillip Weaver.
+Blountsville has a combination Fire & Rescue Department that is made up of both paid and volunteer personnel led by Fire Chief Braden Foy.
+Both the Police and Fire Departments cover areas of unincorporated Blount County outside of the Town Limits.
+The Fire Department serves a total area of 55 square miles within its primary jurisdiction and responds to approximately 1250 calls annually, making the department the 2nd largest by area and the third busiest by call volume in Blount County.

 Demographics

 2020 census

 As of the 2020 United States census, there were 1,826 people, 702 households, and 486 families residing in the town.